Defense industry of South Korea: Under the Fifth Republic of Korea

-Late 1980s – present
+Late 1980s- Early 2020s

 Between the late 1980s and early 1990s, South Korea and its defense industry, under different administrations, experienced drastic changes due to both domestic and international events.
 In 1987, the country's political system transitioned from a military dictatorship to a democratic government.
 The early 1990s would also see Germany reunified, the collapse of the Soviet Union, and the subsequent end of the Cold War.
 As the threat of the Soviet military ended, the US began another phase of reducing its military presence in East Asia.
 In response, newly elected President Roh Tae-woo would implement new rounds of military reforms called the "August 18 Plan" or "818 Plan" on 18 August 1988.
 The plan aimed to further reduce South Korea's military dependence on the United States by further increasing self-reliance—"Koreanization of Korean defense", as Roh puts it.
 The defense industry would find itself reinvigorated as part of the 818 Plan, which includes restructuring the military and procuring new weapons.
 The plan desired the military to possess a balanced mix of highly advanced (albeit expensive) weapons and moderately priced conventional weapons.
 In addition, the air force and navy would increase and strengthen their assets to fill the gap the US military would leave behind.

 In the late 1980s, South Korean Navy began pursuing the acquisition of larger submarines to supersede their 150-ton Dolgorae midget submarines to better protect critical shipping lanes from North Korean submarines.
 The Jang Bogo-class submarine was later developed in the 1990s based on the German Type 209 submarine.
 In 1989, South Korea's aerospace industry became more proactive in the defense business.
 Seoul announced that it would develop the Korean Fighters Program with McDonnell Douglas (now merged with Boeing) to help domestically develop a supersonic fighter jet within two decades of the announcement.
 South Korea would select the McDonnell Douglas F/A-18 Hornet to be co-produced, with Samsung Aerospace contracted to manufacture the engine and airframe while LG Corporation was subcontracted to manufacture the avionics.
 The deal, however, fell through, and the F-16 was later selected and built.
 Korean Air would also be contracted by the U.S. Air Force to handle maintenance of their fleet of F-4, F-15, A-10, and C-130 stationed in South Korea, Japan, and the Philippines.

 In 1990, South Korea would produce new tanks, artillery, and helicopters for its military.
 The K1 88-Tank would be developed by Hyundai Precision based on the XM1 tank (M1 Abrams prototype) as a successor to the country's inventory of the M48 Patton.
 Samsung Techwin produced a licensed-built American M109 howitzer dubbed the K55.
 KIA Machine Tool manufactured the 105 mm KH-178 and 155 mm KH-179 towed howitzers.
 UH-60 helicopters would also be manufactured in South Korea by Samsung Aerospace.
 Around this time, South Korea's defense industry was able to produce 70% of the country's military weapons, vehicles, equipment, and ammunition.